Things to see and do - Glastonbury

-The abbey is most probably Saxon in origin and is thought to date back to the 7C.
-It was rebuilt, extended and burned down, then restored in the 12C.
-The abbey had seigneurial rights and vast estates when it fell victim to Dissolution in 1539.
-After ..
+History and legend flourish around the abbey.
+The abbey is definitely Saxon in origin, and goes back to the 7C.
+Rebuilt, enlarged, burned down; it was restored in the 12C.
+The abbey had noble rights and vast estates when it fell victim to Dissolution..

-St Johns Square GB - Glastonbury BA6 9LJ
+sq.
+St Johns GB - Glastonbury BA6 9LJ

 The tower of St John the Baptist's Church (15 C), which is 41 m high, is one of the finest in Somerset with its cross of openwork pinnacles (St Katherine's Chapel inside is a remainder of the 12C building).

 The museum illustrates the daily life of a 19C Somerset farm: the masterpiece is the 14C barn from the abbey, with its fine masonry and splendid roof.

 GB - Glastonbury BA6 8AE